Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method

 \end{corollary} \begin{proof} Noticing $\lambda_k \ge 0$, it is easy to validate that

-substituting the above inequalities into \autoref{lem.function decrease conceptual} and \autoref{lem.gradient norm conceptual} completes the proof. \end{proof} One can definitely improve the above choices without Lipschitz constants.
-Furthermore, if the estimates of $\lambda_k$ can be provided, more aggressive strategies may be involved.
-This direction is explored in the later sections of this paper to show stronger convergence to second-order stationarity.
+Substituting the above inequalities into \autoref{lem.function decrease conceptual} and \autoref{lem.gradient norm conceptual} completes the proof. \end{proof} In fact, one can adopt a choice of parameters without Lipschitz constants.
+Furthermore, if the information of $\lambda_k$ can be utilized, more aggressive strategies may be allowed.
+This direction is explored in the later sections to show stronger convergence to second-order stationarity.
 Nevertheless, the simple strategy (and a general design principle \eqref{eq.posterior}) presented here is useful for understanding the building blocks of our method.
-As we see later, it justifies the conditions needed for convergence analysis.